Wider Curricular Opportunities

 Global School Exchange

-KAEP have been awarded the Foundation International Schools Award from the British Council.
+KAEP have been awarded the Intermediate International Schools Award from the British Council.
 Here’s what they said about our application…

 “This is a strong application for the Foundation level of the International School Award from King’s Academy Easthampstead Park, and I am pleased to say it is approved, well done!
 The ‘Motivation’ and ‘Summary’ sections of your application are robust, and describe a school, which is part of King’s Group Academies, that has recently developed and embedded the International Dimension in, for example, its curriculum and opportunities for pupils to celebrate world festivals and to address global issues.
 Activity 1, ‘Global Development Day, in which pupils took part in a range of engaging cross-curricular cultural activities, such as the Indian game ‘Kabaddi’ and creating South African masks, will have brought their learning alive.
 Activity 2, ‘Thailand Challenges Abroad’, which describes a Turing-funded pupil visit to Thailand, was a wonderful opportunity for the Yr 12 and 13 pupils to experience overseas learning.”